memmam/COVID-19-Tracker/README.md

 auth.set_access_token(access_token, access_token_secret)
 ```

 4. Install the Tweepy library, and create a cronjob to run nCov.py at an interval of your choosing.

-Do not use a Python virtual environment, or the cronjob will fail.
+NOTE: In my experience, using a Python virtual environment caused the cronjob to fail, so I had to install the Tweepy library directly.
+This is generally not recommended unless all your machine is doing is running the bot.
+If you know a way to get cron to run nCov.py from within the virtual environment, please let me know so I can update this.

 # About
 Numbers marked 'JH' are from the [Johns Hopkins University CSSE tracker](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).